 wound gaskets, and mechanical seals all available to order On-Line.

-In today's industrial environment, the purpose and usage scenario of Mechanical Seal and accessories are growing.
+In today's industrial environment, the purpose and usage scenario of Mechanical Seals and their accessories are growing.
 Environmental contamination has been a growing concern in the United States and Europe for decades, and in each of those decades the Environmental protection agency (EPA) has made the allowed leakage of environmental contaminants increasingly strict.
 Mechanical Seals have played a large part in reducing the emission once only slowed by braided packing which had to leak to function.

-Mechanical Seals have become a standard for Refineries, Chemical plants, waste water plants, Ships, and other critical leakage control industries, as well as applications applicable to the everyday consumer including automobile water pumps, and swimming pool pumps.
+Mechanical Seals have become a standard for Refineries, Chemical plants, waste water plants, Ships, and other centrifugal pump critical leakage control industries, as well as applications applicable to the everyday consumer including automobile water pumps, and swimming pool pumps.
 They offer exceptional leakage control, and have increasingly replaced braided packing.
 Usage of mechanical seals will only expand as environmental hazards in developing nations become larger issues and need to be addressed.

 Mechanical Seals life spans vary according the demands of the applications.
 While a typical (current day) automotive mechanical seal will last 100,000 miles (over 8 years on average), a seal with the wrong seal face combination or secondary seal and fail in hours or even minutes.
 Common seal failure include: